evenstensberg/webpack-plugin-extended-network/README.md

 # webpack-plugin-extended-network

-This is an experimental webpack plugin for analyzing how your bundle performs under the chrome protocol.
+webpack plugin for analyzing how your bundle performs under the chrome protocol.
+This plugin is experimental and the API might change in the future.

 ## Installation